adamschellenberg/foodrush-tcg/README.md

-# Untitled Action TCG Game For Plauydate
+# FoodRush TCG For Playdate
 A trading card game-esque (minus the trading) game for Playdate with an active-time-battle-inspired battle system.

 Collect 100 cards across 3 in-game unlockable card sets and create a 20 card deck that best suits you!
 Use your deck to battle against a gauntlet of rivals and become the very best, like no one ever was!